-1. When you arrive at a door take a few deeper breaths and turn your attention to your body acknowledging you have arrived somewhere new so be there fully in the body.
+1. When you arrive at a door take a few deeper breaths and turn your attention to your body acknowledging you have arrived somewhere new so be there fully in the body and breath.

-3. Before you begin your meeting at work ask everyone to close there eyes, think of an intention for the meeting and take a few slower breaths to become fully present before you begin.
+3. Before you begin your meeting at work ask everyone to close their eyes, think of an intention for the meeting, letting go of whatever happened before and taking a few slower breaths to become fully present before you begin.

 5. During your workday try taking a walk outdoors in the park.
 Maybe you have a meeting or lunch break and can take a friend but walking is a great way to practice mindfulness and being outdoors in nature can be good for your health too.

 6. Put a post it note on your office desk with a word that will remind you to breathe and be present.What word do you associate with mindfulness and wellbeing?

 7. During tea time practice drinking your cuppa slowly, feeling into the warmth of the cup, exploring the sensations of touch, smell, taste, sight and sound as you do.

 8. Have planning days or be aware of when you block out time for planning and write all your tasks or plans down so you don’t feel compelled to hold all that information in your mind and be thinking about plans for future.

 9. Look up.
 During the day when you feel stressed or anxious look up to the sky and breathe.
 You’ll immediately feel more space.